 - Your child should not move around on the bus.

-- All passengers should wear a seat belt and/or an age- and size-appropriate car safety seat or booster seat.
+- All passengers should wear a seat belt or use an age- and size-appropriate car safety seat or booster seat.

 - Your child should ride in a car safety seat with a harness as long as possible and then ride in a belt-positioning booster seat.
 Your child is ready for a booster seat when she has reached the top weight or height allowed for her seat, her shoulders are above the top harness slots, or her ears have reached the top of the seat.